ShahnurIslam/R-Excerices/Let’s get started with dplyr.md

 ```

 **Exercise 9**
-Didin't understand this at first but realise it's meant to
+Didin't understand this at first but realise it prepares the data so you can group it using summarize
 ```
 weight_group <- weight_groupgroup_by(df,weight_cat)
 ```